Research-Based

 Who Should Not Take Colostrum?

-While there are many touted benefits of colostrum to pay attention to, it’s important to note that not everyone should take this supplement, especially not without consulting a healthcare professional first.
+While there are many touted benefits of colostrum to consider, it’s important to note that not everyone should take this supplement, especially not without consulting a healthcare professional first.

-For those who have lactose intolerance, taking colostrum may not be the best option.
-This is because colostrum is a byproduct of milk and may contain lactose.
-For these people, consuming colostrum can lead to digestive distress and discomfort, including bloating, gas, and diarrhea.
+For those with lactose intolerance, taking colostrum may not be the best option.
+Since colostrum is a milk byproduct, it may contain lactose.
+For these individuals, consuming colostrum can lead to digestive distress and discomfort, including bloating, gas, and diarrhea.

-People who are on certain medications, such as blood thinners, should exercise caution when taking colostrum, too.
-This is because colostrum has the potential to interact with these medications and lead to adverse effects.
+People taking certain medications, such as blood thinners, should exercise caution when considering colostrum.
+This is because colostrum has the potential to interact with these medications and cause adverse effects.

-Colostrum can be quite expensive, making it a less viable option for those who are on a tight budget.
+Colostrum can be quite expensive, making it a less viable option for those on a tight budget.

-It’s also important to mention that the safety of colostrum for pregnant or breastfeeding women is still not clear.
+It’s also important to mention that the safety of colostrum for pregnant or breastfeeding women remains unclear.
 There is limited research on this topic, so it’s best to err on the side of caution and avoid taking colostrum if you fall into one of these categories.

-Finally, it’s important to note that colostrum is not regulated by the FDA.
-Because of this, there is the potential for contamination by bacteria or toxic metals.
+Finally, it’s important to note that colostrum is not FDA-regulated.
+Because of this, there is potential for contamination by bacteria or toxic metals.

 Side Effects of Colostrum Supplements